Courseiva

 Why this answer

-IAM database authentication requires mapping IAM users/roles to database users and enforcing SSL.
-Steps: 1) Enable IAM DB authentication on the RDS instance.
-2) Create a database user that matches the IAM role ARN.
-3) Grant the application server's IAM role permission to connect.
-4) Configure the application to use an authentication token.
-The correct answer is A because it includes enabling IAM auth, creating the database user, and configuring the application.
+IAM database authentication for RDS PostgreSQL requires mapping IAM roles to database users.
+Steps: 1) Enable IAM database authentication on the RDS instance.
+2) Create a database user that matches the IAM role ARN (the role assumed by the application server).
+3) Grant the rds_iam role to the application server's IAM role to allow it to authenticate.
+4) Configure the application to generate an authentication token using the IAM role's credentials.
+Option D is correct because it includes all these steps.

-Option B is wrong because it uses the IAM user ARN instead of the role ARN.
-Option C is wrong because it does not enable IAM auth.
-Option D is wrong because it uses a password.
+Option A is wrong because it uses a password instead of an authentication token.
+Option B is wrong because it references an IAM user ARN instead of a role ARN.
+Option C is wrong because it does not enable IAM authentication and uses a password.

 Multi-Selecthard